hjgode/c00p/iTimedReboot2/ReadMe.txt

 		set "RebootExt" to string="1"
-		set "RebootExtApp" to string with name of the executable to start set "RebootExtParms" to string with args to be used for exectable specified with "RebootExtApp" if "RebootExt":string="0" iTemedReboot will work as v1 version and initiate a reboot
+		set "RebootExtApp" to string with name of the executable to start set "RebootExtParms" to string with args to be used for exectable specified with "RebootExtApp" if "RebootExt":string="0" iTimedReboot will work as v1 version and initiate a reboot

 ===notes===
 	as iTimedReboot uses timers it will not run, when a device is in suspend mode.
 In suspend mode only hardware